omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 So the general strategy seems to be working.
 But so far we conveniently ignored some major problems.
 For starters, the verb "to optimize" obfuscates the fact that in each case, we're interested in specifically minimization or specifically maximization.
-Yet, a stationary point $f'(x_*)=0$ could be either.
+Yet, looking for a stationary point $f'(x_*)=0$ could lead to either.
 The above algorithms can not distinguish minima from maxima.
 </p></div>

 <div><p>
 Fixing it requires constantly querying for the values of $f$, not just $f'$.
-But function evaluations could very well be (and usually is) the most expensive step in the algorithm, so it is a costly fix.
+But function evaluations could very well be (and usually are) the most expensive steps in the algorithm, so it is a costly fix.
 Moreover, it'd still leave us with another problem: multiple roots and very close roots.
 </p></div>